Layers

 • Lock or unlock your layer by clicking on the padlock icon.
 When locked, a layer cannot be moved, scaled, rotated or mapped.

-After clicking on edit board, layer properties can be set column by column.
+After clicking on media/columns, layer properties can be set column by column.

 This mode allows you to edit columns and to animate properties for each column.